PLSysSec/cse291-fall16/content/notes/hails.md

 ### How is the Hails labelled DB API different from the MP DSL?
 Does one get the same guarantees if she does not use the DSL?

+> MPs may contain arbitrary code and can expose an arbitrary API

 - Hails DB API: wraps the underlying DB API with labels, part of the Hails TCB.
 - MP DSL: for describing MPs, which translate to calls to the DB API.

-The DB API can be used to express things that the DSL cannot, and things are safe as long as one expresses policies by specifying the correct labels.
-The MP DSL makes this much easier to do.
+The DB API can be used to express things that maybe the DSL cannot.
+This is purely a matter of convenience; things are safe as long as the Hails libraries are used (policy is mandated by the Hails runtime anyways).

 ### How are things labelled in Hails?